Azure/Industrial-IoT/README.md

           }
         ]
     This allows OPC Publisher to access the OPC UA server running outside of docker on my local dev machine `opctestsvr`.
-  * The `Binds` configuration keeps the certificates of type `X509Store` in docker volume `x509certstores`, which will created if it does not yet exist on startup.
   * The `d://iiotedge:/appdata` bind will map the directory `/appdata` (which is the current working directory on container startup) to the host directory `d://iiotedge`.
   * This is obviously a configuration for a Windows host.
 On a Linux host you specify a full qualified Linux path (e.g. `/iiotedge`).
   * This bind will allow that the file `/appdata/pn.json` is accessible on the host (in our example you pub the file on the host system as `d:/iiotedge/pn.json`) and will make the log file and all the certificates visisble on the host.